hugolpz/Dragons_Bot/README.md

 ```

 ### Run
+Edit logins credential `USER`, `PASS` and `API` to call the right values from `./logins.js`.

-Edit index.js according to YOUR needs.
-Then :
+Hack code according to your needs, then :
 ```bash
 node lilist.js                                     # run `lilist.js` a list uploader.
 ```